orfexx/removing_shit/README.md

 Cleans leftover folders after uninstall

-Does not touch Adobe software

-Portable — just one .bat file
+Portable just one .bat file

 No background services, no telemetry, no autostart